liliana-calderon/SOCSIM_Registers/2_Compare_Figures.md

                                        names_to = "Type", values_to = "mean_kin_SKU") %>%
                           select(IDbirthYear, mean_kin_SKU, Type),
                         # We need to add a value of 0 for unregistered parents and
-                        # estimated the deceased, because for plotting they have all the value of 2
+                        # estimate the deceased, because for plotting they have all the value of 2
                        parent_table %>%
                          pivot_wider(names_from = Type, values_from = mean_kin) %>%
                          select(-c(new, `not living`)) %>%